estpr/soloLTRseeker/README.md

 ## PIPELINE OVERVIEW

-**DISCLAIMER:** Essentially, this is all about parsing other tool’s outputs (cd-hit, TEsorter, BLAST, water, you name it!) using awk and some basic bash commands.
+**DISCLAIMER:** Essentially, this is all about parsing other tool’s outputs (cd-hit, TEsorter, BLAST, water, you name it!) using awk and some additional basic commands.
 Be that as it may, order and care matter when it comes to get relevant results.
 So, there we go:

 The pipeline comprises two main modules, viz.: